epics-base/pvxs/documentation/securepva.rst

 Key Security:

 - Private key protection is critical
-- Store in protected PKCS#12 file
+- Store in protected keychain file
-- Use separate PKCS#12 files for each certificate
+- Use separate keychain files for each certificate

 Certificate Management Tools